rumkin/error3/readme.md

 * Better logging and search.
 * Tiny (less then a 1 KiB).

-> It has 3 in the name in the same reason as [eventemitter3](https://npmjs/package/eventemitter3) npm package.
+> It has 3 in the name in the same reason as [eventemitter3](https://npmjs.com/package/eventemitter3) npm package.
+Because there already was error2.

 ## Install